Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 ***Chemical Resistance.*** You gain Resistance to Acid damage and Poison damage, and you have immunity to the Poisoned condition.

 ***Mastered Alchemy.*** You can cast the [:spell-lv5: Greater Restoration] and [:spell-lv6: Tasha's Bubbling Cauldron] spells without expending a spell slot, without preparing the spell, and without material components, provided you use Alchemist's Supplies as the spellcasting focus.
-Once you cast either spell with this feature, you can't cast that spell with it again until you finish a Long Rest.
+Once you cast either spell with this feature, you can't cast that spell with it again until you finish a **:rest-long: Long Rest**.

 --8<-- "includes/snippets/spells2/lv0-5.md"
 --8<-- "includes/snippets/spells2/lv6.md"